Mullen: Nuclear war with NK closer than ever

 "He made a decision early on to deny the North Korean regime the capability to hit America with a nuclear-tipped missile," including the use of military force, if necessary, Graham said.

-Asked if he thought that meant a preemptive strike in the coming year, Graham said: "2018 is going to be the year to deny North Korea the capability to hit the homeland.
+Asked if he thought that meant a pre-emptive strike in the coming year, Graham said: "2018 is going to be the year to deny North Korea the capability to hit the homeland.
 Sanctions will never work completely without the threat of credible military force.
 How do you change a man's behavior who's willing to kill his own family, torture his own people to stay in power?"

 "The only way he'll change his behavior, if he believes Donald Trump would use military force to destroy his regime," Graham added.
 "And the Iranians are watching how Trump deals with North Korea."